 “I know who you are, and I know what you did.
 I’m going to make you pay for it.
-And not Mommy, Daddy, the Governor, or the fucking President is going to be able to save your ass.”
-I say glaring down at him in his seat.
+And not Mommy, Daddy, the Governor, or the fucking President is going to be able to save your ass,” I say glaring down at him in his seat.

-“I’m sure I don’t know what you’re talking about.”
-Cody Whitmore responds, not making eye contact with me.
+“I’m sure I don’t know what you’re talking about,” Cody Whitmore responds, not making eye contact with me.

 “I’m sure you do!”
 I bark.
-“Or after all of these years have you finally convinced yourself that it was consensual?
+“Or after all these years have you finally convinced yourself that it was consensual?
 Have you rewritten the story to make yourself believe that she wanted it?
 Did Daddy’s little payoff make you think rape would go away?
 Did the fact that you and a mob of hooded cowards have been able to frighten her into silence for a couple of years make you think that you would never have to face this again?
 She was 15, you sick fuck—15!
 And you and a heartless bunch of animals beat her damn near to death because she didn’t want to fuck you!”

-I could hear various people mention Ana’s name.
+I can hear various people mention Ana’s name.
 Yeah, the story is still alive and well in Green Valley.
 The Golden Boy here has finally been forced to see the levity of his actions.
 I can see the fear in his eyes and hear it in his voice when he speaks.

-“You got it all wrong, Man.
+“You got it all wrong, man.
 Girls say ‘no’ all the time when they really mean ‘yes.’
-You know that…” He protests.
+You know that…” he protests.

-“Go back into the recesses of that sick, twisted, fucked up mind of yours—back to that place where you won’t let anybody else go and you’re afraid to go yourself—and recall that fateful day that’s about to change the rest of your fucking miserable life.
+“Go back into the recesses of that sick, twisted, fucked up mind of yours—back to that place where you won’t let anybody else go and you’re afraid to go yourself—and recall that fateful day that’s about to change the rest of your miserable fucking life.
 Recall that day that you have no doubt recalled hundreds of times between then and now.
 Look at her face.
 Look at it good.
-Observe her carefully—observe her screaming and crying and most likely begging you to stop while you forcibly ripped her virginity from her, and try to tell me that she wanted it.
+Observe her carefully—observe her screaming and crying and most likely begging you to stop while you forcibly ripped her virginity from her and try to tell me that she wanted it.
 Go ahead… try!”
-I growl that last word at him and I am willing the words to come out of his mouth as I would like nothing more than to kill him… right here… right now.
+I growl that last word at him and I’m willing the words to come out of his mouth as I would like nothing more than to kill him… right here… right now.

-The office has fallen completely silent… even the phones have even stopped ringing.
+The office has fallen completely silent… even the phones have stopped ringing.
 Whitmore has turned a sick shade of greenish-gray as I glare at him and wait for him to speak.

 “The only good thing that came from this whole ordeal is that she lost your baby in the process.”
 His face goes from gray to flaxen white with this news.
 “Oh, you didn’t know.
 Yeah, she was pregnant.
 And thank God that she doesn’t have to spend the rest of her life raising a reminder of your sick ass, but what’s more is that I can sleep a little better at night knowing that your ass hasn’t procreated!”
 At that moment, I feel a hand on my shoulder.
-Without turning around, I say, “Since I haven’t laid my hands on this man, this had better be my bodyguard with his hand on my shoulder, because if it is not, you are about to have a bevy of attorneys on your ass.”
+Without turning around, I say, “Since I haven’t laid my hands on this man, this had better be my bodyguard with his hand on my shoulder, because if it’s not, you’re about to have a bevy of attorneys on your ass.”